-[Source: US National Library of Medicine, full page: (LINK).
+[Source: Trends in Immunology, full page: (LINK).
 Summary, edited.]

 Does Cross-Neutralization of SARS-CoV-2 Only Relate to High Pathogenic Coronaviruses?